InWeCrypto/keytool/README.md

 This tool is to get the private key from the keystore or mnemonic for inwecrypto.

-the tool is an desktop app, it no need to connect the internet， for your scurity you can shutdown your network when using the tool.
+the tool is an desktop app, it does not need to connect the internet， for your own security you can shutdown your network when using the tool.

 we provide windows and mac desktop apps, but we aslo provide the command line tools for linxu windows and mac.